HR-5773-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 1300 East Northwest Highway in Palatine, Illinois, as the "Bernie Bluestein Post Office Building."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially designate the United States Postal Service facility at 1300 East Northwest Highway in Palatine, Illinois, as the "Bernie Bluestein Post Office Building."
+Any future references to this facility in official government documents, maps, regulations, or records would use the new name.

 Who benefits